RomeItaly.guide

 Second Triumvirate

-After the assassination of the step-father of Augustus, Julius Caesar, in March of 44 BCE, the first emperor created an alliance with Caesar’s close friend and relative, Mark Antony.
-Also, another supporter of Caesar, Marcus Aemilius Lepidus, joined them, and it became the reason for the formation of the Second Triumvirate in October of 43 BCE.
+After the assassination of Augustus’ stepfather, Julius Caesar, in March 44 BCE, the future emperor formed an alliance with Caesar’s close friend and relative, Mark Antony.
+Another supporter of Caesar, Marcus Aemilius Lepidus, also joined them, leading to the formation of the Second Triumvirate in October 43 BCE.

 Emperor Augustus Statue

-The first objective of the new alliance was to kill all the political rivals and supporters of Caesar’s assassins.
-It is not clear who was the main responsible among the three for the killings; some writers and historians call Augustus innocent, while others consider him the most bloodshed.
-After completing their first aim, the Triumvirate focused on Caesar’s assassins.
-At the battle of Phillipi in 42 BCE, the army of Brutus and Cassius was attacked by the forces of the Triumvirate, which forced both assassins to commit suicide.
+The first objective of this new alliance was to eliminate all political rivals and supporters of Caesar’s assassins.
+It remains unclear who bore the most responsibility for the killings; some historians regard Augustus as innocent, while others consider him the most ruthless.
+Once this goal was achieved, the Triumvirate turned its attention to Caesar’s assassins.
+At the Battle of Philippi in 42 BCE, the armies of Brutus and Cassius were defeated by the Triumvirate, forcing both to commit suicide.

-Octavian and Lepidus attacked Sextus Pompeius (son of Pompey, main rival of Caesar) for the leadership of Rome with the help of Antony from Egypt
+Octavian and Lepidus attacked Sextus Pompeius (son of Pompey, Caesar’s main rival) for control of Rome, with Antony’s support from Egypt.

 Relationships with Antony and Cleopatra

-When the Second Triumvirate came to an end, relations between Octavian and Mark Antony became much worse.
-Later, in 40 BCE, Octavian tried to save their alliance and gave his sister, Octavia Minor, in marriage to Antony.
-However, Antony acquired strong relationships with Cleopatra VII of Egypt, who was the former lover of Caesar and mother of his son Caesarion, but with time, became a lover of Antony.
+Following the dissolution of the Second Triumvirate, relations between Octavian and Mark Antony deteriorated sharply.
+In 40 BCE, Octavian sought to preserve their alliance by offering his sister, Octavia Minor, in marriage to Antony.
+However, Antony developed a strong bond with Cleopatra VII of Egypt—former lover of Caesar and mother of his son Caesarion—and eventually became her lover.

 Romance of Mark Antony and Cleopatra

-This romance leads to the conflict between Octavian and Antony, where Octavian accuses him in use of his sister.
-As a result, Octavia and Antony became divorced.
+This romance triggered conflict between Octavian and Antony, with Octavian accusing him of dishonouring his sister.
+As a result, Octavia and Antony divorced.

-Caesar’s adopted son made the priestesses of the temple of Vesta surrender the will of Antony, which he read in the Senate.
-Consequently, the will passed Roman territories to the sons of Antony and included instructions for a grand mausoleum to be constructed in Alexandria for Antony and his love, Cleopatra.
+Caesar’s adopted son compelled the priestesses of the Temple of Vesta to surrender Antony’s will, which he then read aloud in the Senate.
+The will revealed that Antony intended to pass Roman territories to his children and have a grand mausoleum built in Alexandria for himself and Cleopatra.

-Octavian called his ex-supporter a renegade.
-At the same time, the worst declaration of Antony was about Caesarion’s true heir, Julius Caesar.
-However, the Senate rejected Antony’s consulship and started the war on Cleopatra VII.
-Later on, at the Battle of Actium in 31 BCE, the army of Octavian with General Agrippa destructed forces of Antony and Cleopatra and pursued them until 30 BCE.
-Consequently, Antony and Cleopatra lost Alexandria and committed suicide.
-Moreover, Octavian strangled Caesarion, claiming that “two Caesars are one too many,” while Antony’s eldest son was killed because Octavian considered him as a threat to Rome.
+Octavian denounced his former ally as a traitor.
+The most damning declaration from Antony was that Caesarion was Julius Caesar’s rightful heir.
+The Senate rejected Antony’s consulship and declared war on Cleopatra VII.
+At the Battle of Actium in 31 BCE, Octavian’s forces, led by General Agrippa, defeated the fleets of Antony and Cleopatra and pursued them to Alexandria.
+By 30 BCE, Antony and Cleopatra had taken their own lives.
+Moreover, Octavian had Caesarion strangled, stating, “two Caesars are one too many,” and also ordered the death of Antony’s eldest son, whom he saw as a threat to Rome.

 Plan of Roman forum in Antic Rome

-These events led Octavian to the absolute leadership over Rome
+These events paved the way for Octavian’s absolute leadership over Rome.

 First Emperor

-Being already known as Augustus, the month of August was named in honor of the first Emperor.
-In 19 BC, Augustus received supreme power over each province of the Roman Empire and started to rule supremely.
+Already known as Augustus, the month of August was named in honour of the first Emperor.
+In 19 BCE, Augustus received supreme authority over all the provinces of the Roman Empire and began to rule with absolute power.

 Statue of Octavian Augustus in front of the Forum of Augustus in Rome